vesoft-inc/nebula-docs/docs-2.0/reuse/source-monitoring-metrics.md

 ### Graph space

+!!! note

+    Space-level metrics are created dynamically, so that only when the behavior is triggered in the graph space, the corresponding metric is created and can be queried by the user.

 | Parameter                                           | Description                                      |
 | ---------------------------------------------- | ----------------------------------------- |
 | `num_active_queries`                             | The number of queries currently being executed.                    |